EmployeeIssues.comU.S. Employee Rights in Plain English

 Pay in Lieu of Notice

 Also called in-lieu-of-notice pay, it means pay instead of notice.
 Employers might be required by employment or labor laws, explicit contracts, collective bargaining agreements, or their own policies or plans, to give advance notice of employment terminations such as layoffs.
 If employers fail to give such notice, they might be required to compensate affected employees in the form of back pay or pay in lieu of notice.
 For example, the Worker Adjustment and Retraining Notification Act (WARN) is a Federal law that requires certain employers to give advanced notice of layoffs to affected employees.
 However, WARN does not recognize the concept of pay in lieu of notice, because it offers employers an alternative to giving the required notice.
-Still, an employer who issues adequate pay in lieu of notice will avoid the penalty under WARN for failing to give the required notice.
+Still, an employer who issues adequate pay in lieu of notice will likely avoid the penalty under WARN for failing to give the required notice.
 It's a loophole to the advantage of employers.

 Private Sector